Capta1n-n9m0/AI-Search/README.md

 ```
 The 0 represents the empty tile.

-Our code allows us to solve generalized n-puzzle problems.
+My code allows solving generalized n-puzzle problems.
 The user can specify the size of the puzzle and the initial state of the puzzle.
 The code will then solve the puzzle using the search algorithms that I implemented.

 ## Implementation
-The implementation of the project is done in Python.
-The code is divided into 3 files:
+The project is programmed using Python, and the code is divided into 5 files:

-- `main.py`: This file contains the main function that is used to run the program.
-It creates demo states, and runs the search algorithm.
+- `main.py`: This file encapsulates the main function to be run when using the program.
+It initializes demo states and launches the search algorithm.
-- `GameState.py`: This file contains the implementation of the game state.
+- `GameState.py`: It contains the implementation of the game state.
 The `GameState` is a class that contains the current state of the puzzle.
-It also contains the implementation of the wrapper of the `GameState` class: `GameStateNode`.
-The `GameStateNode` class is used to represent the state of the puzzle in a graph.
-The `GameStateNode` class contains the parent state, the action that was taken to reach the current state, the depth of the state, and the direction of the state from the parent state.
+It also contains the implementation of the wrapper of the class `GameState`: `GameStateNode`.
+The GameStateNode class is used to represent the state of the puzzle in a graph.
+The `GameStateNode` class contains the parent state, the action from the parent to the current state, the depth of the state, and the direction from the parent state.
-- `Search.py`: This file contains the implementation of the search algorithms.
-The search algorithms that are implemented are BFS and A* Search
+- `Search.py`: It contains the implementation of the search algorithms.
+The implemented search algorithms are BFS and A* Search.
-- `Heuristic.py`: This file contains the implementation of the heuristic function that is used in the A* Search algorithm.
-The heuristic function that is used is the Manhattan distance.
+- `Heuristic.py`: This file contains the implementation of the heuristic function used for the A* Search algorithm.
+The heuristic function to be used is the Manhattan distance.
-- `Queue.py`: This file contains the implementation of the queue that is used in the BFS algorithm and the priority queue that is used in the A* Search algorithm.
-It also contains the implementation of metered queues that is used to measure the number of nodes that are expanded during the search.
+- `Queue.py`: Contains the implementation of the queue used in the BFS algorithm and the priority queue used in the A* Search algorithm.
+Moreover, it contains the implementation of metered queues to measure the count of nodes that get expanded during the search.

 ## Running the Program
 To run the program, you need to have Python installed on your computer.